History of Randy Arozarena in Timeline

 2018: All-Star Futures Game and PCL Playoffs MVP

-In 2018, Arozarena was a non-roster invitee to the Cardinals' spring training.
-He played for the Memphis Redbirds and Springfield Cardinals, was selected to the All-Star Futures Game, helped Memphis win the PCL title, and was named a co-MVP of the PCL playoffs.
+In 2018, Arozarena was a non-roster invitee to the Cardinals' spring training, was selected to the All-Star Futures Game, helped Memphis win the Pacific Coast League (PCL) title, and was named a co-MVP of the PCL playoffs.

 2018: Daughter born in Mexico

-In 2018, one of Randy Arozarena's daughters was born in Mexico.
+In 2018, one of Arozarena's two daughters was born in Mexico.

 On August 12, 2019, the Cardinals selected Arozarena's contract and promoted him to the major leagues.

-In 2019, Arozarena began the season on the injured list due to a fractured hand.
+Arozarena began the 2019 season on the injured list after fracturing his hand during spring training.
 He returned to action in May with Springfield before being promoted back to Memphis in June.

 2019: MLB Debut